Frequently asked questions on aircraft noise

 The red icons are arrivals and the green aircraft are departures.

 How up to date is the information shown?

-To maintain aviation security and to ensure accurate data has been processed, there is a minimum 24-hour to 48 hour delay to the flights you can view.
+To maintain aviation security and to ensure accurate data has been processed, there is a 20 minute delay to the flights you can see.
 This is enforced by the DfT.